 Throughout history, civilizations have risen and fallen based on access to a plentiful, safe water supply.
 That's still the case today.
-Water is key to healthy people and healthy communities.
+Water is and always has been the key to healthy people and healthy communities.

 Water is also vital to our economy.
 We need water for manufacturing, agriculture, energy production, and more.
 One-fifth of the U.S. economy would come to a stop without a reliable and clean source of water.